 In addition to earning revenue from advertising, Facebook Stars is another feature that monetizes the stream.
 In this method, viewers purchase stars and send them during the stream.
 Each star received by the streamer is worth $0.01 USD.
 In addition to stars, there are animated virtual gifts attached to different star amounts that appear in the stream.

-Lastly, you can also earn money via product placements and affiliate links.
+Lastly, you can also earn money through product placements and affiliate links.

-Creators have multiple ways of monetizing their streams on YouTube through ads, and unique features such as Super Chat, Super Stickers, and Channel Memberships.
-Viewers purchase Super Chat and Super Stickers to have their chat messages stand out and pin to the top of the feed.
+Creators have multiple ways of monetizing their streams on YouTube through ads, and unique features like Super Chat, Super Stickers, and Channel Memberships.
+Viewers purchase Super Chat and Super Stickers to have their chat messages stand out and pin at the top of a feed.

 YouTube also allows streamers to showcase official branded merchandise for purchase.
 Select retailers partnering with YouTube offer items such as T-shirts, mugs, and mouse pads allowing streamers to earn a share of each sale.
 These items can also be promoted at the top of the live feed.